 - make Dickinson a primary philanthropic priority

-- be reviewed on a four-year cycle through a process followed by the Committee on Trustees
+- be reviewed on a four-year cycle through a process followed by the Committee on Governance

 Role of the President

-The president of the college is a voting member of the board and is included in the total membership.
+The president of the college is an ex officio member of the board with the right to attend and actively participate, but does not have voting privileges and will not be counted in a quorum when present.
 The president of the college is charged with keeping the board apprised of significant issues confronting the college.
 The president meets this requirement through three written reports a year, a verbal report at each meeting of the board and through special communications throughout the year.